geometalab/aoi-osm/README.md

 This will import the file data/switzerland.osm.pbf to the database.
 To change the file, edit the import script `webapp/import_osm.sh`.

+Since not all OSM elements are necessary for generating AOIs, one can filter the `osm.pbf` file before importing it.
+Therefore, osmfilter can be used.
+An example is provided in the file `pbf_filter_example.sh`.

 Prepare the POIs:
 ```
 docker-compose run --rm webapp bash setup_pois.sh